pawel2105/ruby-poetry/README.md

-# Ruby Poetry
+# Ruby rhyming headline generator

-Automatically generates couplets (rhymes) from article headlines.
+This automatically generates rhymes from a list of possible article headline sources.
+It uses the 'ruby_rhymes' gem to create rhyme couplets.

-Based on:
+This is based on:
 [Ruby Poetry](http://blog.andrewmcdonough.com/blog/2012/02/23/ruby-poetry/) by [Andrew McDonough](https://twitter.com/#!/andrewmcdonough).

+# Steps

 1. **get_feeds.rb**
 	Extracts feed URLs from feeds.yaml, and writes these URLs to feeds.txt (could be skipped)